cruizm/AlternateBitProtocolSimulator/README.txt

 README.txt

-alternatebitprotocol.doc

-atomics [This folder contains the header files]
+bin - It contains all the executable(.exe) files and is created during the execution phase.

+build - It contains all the object(.o) files and is also created during the execution phase.

+data - This folder has the input and output files for the simulator.
+		abp_output_0.txt
+		abp_output_1.txt
+		input_abp_0.txt
+		input_abp_1.txt

+doc - This folder contains extra documentation other than README.txt
+		alternatebitprot.pdf
+		Cadmium_Documentation_Ubuntu.pdf
+		Cadmium_Windows.pdf

+include - This folder consists of various header(.hpp) files used in the code.
+			- atomics
 				receiverCadmium.hpp
 				senderCadmium.hpp
 				subnetCadmium.hpp

-data_structures [This folder contains the data structures used in the project]
+			-data_structures
 				message.hpp
-	message.cpp

-test [This folder the unit test for the different include files]
-	receiver [This folder contains the unit test of the receiver] main.cpp
-		makefile
-		receiver_input_test.txt
-		receiver_test_output.txt
-	sender [This folder contains the unit test of the sender] main.cpp
-		makefile
-		sender_input_test_ack_In.txt
-		sender_input_test_control_In.txt
-		sender_test_output.txt
-	subnet [This folder contains the unit test of the subnet] main.cpp
-		makefile
-		subnet_input_test.txt
-		subnet_test_output.txt
+lib - Folder where third-party library files are stored.
+		- cadmium (This folder contains the cadmium (third party) library files)
+		- DESTimes (This folder contains the DESTimes (third party) library files0

-vendor [This folder contains 3rd party header files needed in the project
+		- vendor (This folder contains vendor (third party) header files) iestream.hpp
-	iestream.hpp
 			NDTime.hpp

+src - This folder contains the source files used for the simualator
+		- data_structures (This folder contains the source files for structure of the data) message.cpp
+		- top_model (This folder contains the source files from top_model) main.cpp

+test - This folder contains files realted to the unit tests]
+		- data (This folder contains the input and output files for the unit tests)

+			- receiver (This folder contains some data for receiver testing and simulator outputs) receiver_input_test.txt receiver_test_output.txt

+			- sender (This folder contains some data for sender testing and simulator outputs) sender_input_test_ack_In.txt sender_input_test_control_In.txt sender_test_output.txt

-top_model [This folder contains source code for the Alternate Bit Protocol simulator some data for testing and some simulator outputs]
+			- subnet (This folder contains some data for subnet testing and simulator outputs) subnet_input_test.txt subnet_test_output.txt

-	main.cpp
-	makefile
-	input_abp_0.txt
-	input_abp_1.txt
-	abp_output_0.txt
-	abp_output_1.txt
+		- src (This folder contains the source code files for the unit tests)
+			- receiver (This folder contains source code for the receiver) main.cpp

+			- sender (This folder contains source code for the sender) main.cpp

+			- subnet (This folder contains source code for the subnet) main.cpp

 /*************/
 /****STEPS****/